aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

 Represents the position of the data label.
-[LabelPositionType](../../com.aspose.cells/labelpositiontype).
+See [LabelPositionType](../../com.aspose.cells/labelpositiontype).

 **Returns:**
 int